DESCRIPTION

 |

-Observe for: Vomiting Persistent, severe, abdominal pain (may radiate to the back) Monitor: Full blood count Blood glucose Urea and electrolytes Serum amylase and lipase levels |
+Observe for: Vomiting Persistent, severe, abdominal pain (may radiate to the back) Monitor: Full blood count Blood glucose Urea and electrolytes Serum amylase and lipase concentrations |

 DISCHARGE CRITERIA

-Patients suffering acetaminophen (paracetamol) overdose may be medically discharged following the initial (20 to 21 hour) N-acetylcysteine infusion provided: - Clinically there is no nausea/vomiting, right upper quadrant tenderness, and no renal angle tenderness; - Hepatic transaminase levels (alanine aminotransferase [ALT] and aspartate aminotransferase [AST]), and International Normalized Ratio (INR) remain normal or, if elevated, have peaked and are now falling; and - Serum creatinine is normal with urine “dipstix” testing showing no blood or protein.
-In other cases continued N-acetylcysteine infusion (100 mg/kg per 16 hours) is required until improvement.
-If continued infusion is required discharge may occur when liver function tests, International Normalized Ratio (INR), and creatinine are shown to be normalizing.
+Patients suffering acetaminophen (paracetamol) overdose may be medically discharged following the initial (20 hour) acetylcysteine infusion provided: - Clinically there is no nausea/vomiting, right upper quadrant tenderness, and no renal angle tenderness, and; - ALT is decreasing, INR is improving and < 2, and the acetaminophen (paracetamol) concentration is less than 10 mg/L (66 umol/L) In other cases continued acetylcysteine infusion (100 mg/kg per 16 hours) is required until criteria for discharge are met.
 Discharge after development of hepatic or renal failure, or other consequences, should follow standard protocols for those conditions. |

 FOLLOW UP